Acupressure for a cold

 Place three fingers (ring finger, middle finger, and index finger) across your wrist of your other arm, with your ring finger directly against the wrist crease.

 Place your thumb directly underneath there.
-You will feel two tendons and P-6 lies in between.
+You will feel two tendons, and P-6 lies in between.
 Massage this point for 2 to 3 minutes with a light rotating motion.
-You may feel it well, but if it hurts, you are pressing a little too hard.
+You may feel it well, but if it hurts, you are pressing a bit too hard.

 Do the same with your other hand.
 You can do this as often as necessary.

-If the skin at the intended location is damaged, red, swollen, or if you have an IV line nearby, choose the other arm for acupressure.
+If the skin at the intended spot is damaged, red, or swollen, or if you have an IV line nearby, choose the other arm for acupressure.

-At the drugstore, special wristbands are available to combat nausea.
-Inside these wristbands, there is a hard ball that provides a constant and gentle pressure on P-6.
+Special wristbands against nausea are available at the drugstore.
+Inside, there is a hard ball that provides constant and gentle pressure on P-6.
 Make sure the ball stays in the right place.

-You can find the above information and more about the use of acupuncture in cancer treatment at www.kanker.nl
+For the above information and more on the use of acupuncture in cancer, visit www.kanker.nl

 Make an appointment

 If you need support with your complaints, make an appointment with an NVA acupuncturist.
-You can find one near you using the search function on the website.
+You can find one near you through the search function on the website.